 The Anglo-Saxon language is called ‘Old English‘ because many words of English are derived from it.
 The systems developed by Anglo-Saxons became the basis of modern English systems.
 The legal system is one of these examples.

-All the literature was written at that time but due to efforts of Alfred, the works were saved and translated in Old English.
-The leather was mostly used to write on and sewn in to books.
+All the literature was written at that time but due to the efforts of King Alfred, the works were saved and translated into Old English.
+The leather was mostly used to write on and sewn into books.

 The ink came from oak galls.
-Unlike rhyme, the Anglo-Saxons poetry organized around alliteration.
+Unlike rhyme, Anglo-Saxon poetry is organized around alliteration.
 There are three major strands of their literature: epic poetry, religious poetry, and riddles.

 Christian missionaries brought manuscripts to Anglo-Saxon lands from the Mediterranean to assist them in the establishment of the early Anglo-Saxon church.
 St Augustine’s Gospels are one of the books that came to England at that time from Italy.

-Anglo-Saxon or Old English was the language of present-day England and areas of Scotland.
-Anglo-Saxon is a West Germanic language which is closely related to Old Saxon and Old Frisian.
+Anglo-Saxon was the language of present-day England and areas of Scotland.
+Anglo-Saxon is a West Germanic language that is closely related to Old Saxon and Old Frisian.

 It is believed by many linguists that Anglo-Saxon people received influence from local languages, especially Common Brittonic.
 Many grammatical changes observed in English were due to the influence of Brittonic.